abhishek-maurya576/linkzy/docs/USER_GUIDE.md

 4. Tap "Register"
 5. Complete your profile by:
    - Adding a username
-   - Uploading a profile picture (optional)
+   - Uploading a profile picture (optional) or selecting an avatar
    - Tap "Continue"
 6. You're now ready to use Linkzy!